polinabythebay/psoshnin.github.io--v3/source/about/index.markdown

 I'm Polina and this is my blog-in-progress.
 The title of my blog is inspired from an amusing [TED talk](http://www.ted.com/talks/jonathan_zittrain_the_web_is_a_random_act_of_kindness) on how the internet works.

-Interests:
+* Interests & Topics to explore:

 	* currency <--> data <--> value

-	* improve the quality and usability of information on the Web.
-Particularly in the following areas: city, gov, education, healthcare
+	* Improve the quality and usability of information on the Web.
+Particularly in the following areas: city, gov, education, healthcare.

-	* democratize tech: give everyone, regardless of gender, race, nationality, or socioeconomic background, the encouragement and resources to learn & understand how today's technology works and empower them to use it in new creative ways
+	* Truly democratize tech: give everyone, regardless of gender, race, nationality, or socioeconomic background, the encouragement and resources to learn & understand how today's technology works and empower them to use it in new creative ways.

-	* rethink traditional payment systems
+	* Rethink traditional payment systems.

-Specific interests:

-	* API design and implementation, cryptocurrencies, Project Loon, Raspberry Pi
+	* API design and implementation
+	* cryptocurrencies
+	* Project Loon
+	* Raspberry Pi

 If you'd like to get in touch: me [at] polina [dot] io.